Solidgate logo in black and white.

 Higher approval rates mean more money coming in.
 Improving from 85% to 88% authorization means 3% more successful transactions on the same volume.
 On €10 million in annual payment volume, that's €300,000 in additional revenue.

-Better conversions happen when you offer payment methods locals actually use.
+Better conversion happens when you offer the payment methods locals actually use.
 Customers who see their preferred option are way more likely to complete checkout.
-This is especially true in markets where specific methods dominate – think iDEAL in the Netherlands.
+This is especially true in markets where specific methods dominate—good luck selling in the Netherlands without iDEAL.

-Recovered sales come from logic and automatic fallbacks.
+Recovered sales come from logic.
 When a payment fails, the system tries other routes automatically, improving conversion rates.
 A lot of transactions that would have been lost sales actually go through successfully on the second or third try.

 Orchestration decreases costs associated with payments through: